New Feature: Connect Microsoft SharePoint with ContactMonkey.

 Hybrid work has quickly become a buzzword in today’s corporate vocabulary.
 But what does it mean in practice?

-Look at this way: a hybrid workplace is a flexible work arrangement where employees can choose to work from home or from the office.
-While hybrid work always consists of some combination of remote work and office work, there are many ways it can play out.
+Look at it this way: a hybrid workplace is a flexible work arrangement where employees can work from home or the office.
+While hybrid work always consists of some combination of remote work and office work, it can play out in many ways.

-For instance, some employers may allow their staff maximum flexibility—employees can choose where they want to work and when.
-In this arrangement, employees can decide to work from home, or even abroad, 100% percent of the time.
+For instance, some employers may allow their staff maximum flexibility—employees can choose where and when they want to work.
+In this arrangement, employees can decide to work from home or even abroad 100% of the time.

 On the other hand, some employers may instate a more structured hybrid workplace model.
-This can include asking employees to come into the office for a set amount of days a week.
+This can include asking employees to work in the office for a set number of days a week.

-Ultimately, a hybrid workplace offers more choice for employees through added flexibility.
-It also keeps employees safe and healthy by allowing space for social distancing as we reel from the COVID-19 pandemic.
+Ultimately, a hybrid workplace offers more choices for employees through added flexibility.

 Types of Hybrid Workplace Models

-Some companies are opting for a hybrid workplace that prioritizes remote work with minimal or no office time.
-Others are looking to strike a perfect balance between office work and at-home work.
-Meanwhile, some organizations look to minimize remote work while offering some flexibility as employees get used to new routines post-pandemic.
+Some companies opt for a hybrid workplace, prioritizing remote work with minimal or no office time.
+Others want to strike a perfect balance between office work and at-home work.
+Meanwhile, some organizations aim to minimize remote work while offering flexibility as employees get used to new routines post-pandemic.

 Here are just a few of the popular hybrid workplace models employers can choose from: